TheGroundZero/CTF-Huntress_2025/day28/2_Telestealer.md

 > **NOTE**
 >
 > The password to the ZIP archive is `telestealer`

+**NOTE**
+The challenge was updated after launch, that's why I have a v1 and v2 here.

 - Download is a JavaScript with a bunch of base64 encoded data which gets passed along to Powershell.
 - Base64 decoded text contains base64 encoded parameters `$key`, `$iv` which are used to decode `$cipher`.
 The output gets written to an exe which then is then executed.